Vietnam.vn - Nền tảng quảng bá Việt Nam

 Norway focuses on investing resources in fighting ocean plastic pollution.
 (Source: Earth.com)

 On average, we dump 12 million tons of plastic into the ocean every year.
-Plastic breaks down into microscopic plastic particles, enters the stomachs of marine life, and accumulates in the marine food chain.
+Plastic breaks down into microscopic plastic particles, enters the stomachs of marine creatures, and accumulates in the marine food chain.

-As a country with a long coastline, Norway has been aware of the harmful effects of plastic waste in the seas for a long time and has always invested a lot of resources in fighting plastic pollution in the ocean.
+As a country with a long coastline, Norway has been aware of the harmful effects of plastic waste on the seas for a long time and has always invested a lot of resources in fighting plastic pollution in the ocean.
 Most of the technological solutions come from the private sector, where Norwegian companies are focusing on developing technological solutions to clean up the ocean and deal with plastic pollution.

 Using technology to collect

 Plastic waste must be collected before it sinks to the seabed or before weather, wind and sun break it down into microplastics.
-Collecting floating waste in the ocean is much more complicated than collecting waste on land.
+Collecting floating waste in the ocean is much more complex than collecting waste on land.

 Using divers would be risky, due to the sea pressure and the hours of work.
-Not to mention that many of the waters off Norway have very harsh weather conditions, with big waves, strong winds and low temperatures.
+Not to mention that many of the seas off Norway have very harsh weather conditions, with big waves, strong winds and low temperatures.

 Rác thải nhựa